 Welcome to The Gobbins….

-The Gobbins Path will reopen on the Saturday 28th April 2018, tours are now available for booking via our booking tab.
+Tours are now available for booking via our booking tab above.

 Please contact us on 028 9337 2318 or email firstname.lastname@example.org if you would like further details.